The Hand of St. Sebastian: Plot

 Andrews tells Black she has been sent to prevent Watts acting outside the Group's remit; she gives Black a contact number and leaves.
 Later, Black returns to Schlossburg's lab and finds Watts, who explains that a knightly order, the Knights Chroniclers, had possessed the relic of Saint Sebastian at the turn of the second millennium; the hand imparts knowledge to its possessor that will help to overcome the evils associated with the turn of the millennium.
 Watts reveals that Schlossburg had uncovered the order's burial ground.

-Black and Watts learn that Schlossburg is alive and visit him; the doctor does not recognize Watts, but insists that his attacker identified himself as "Peter Watts".
-He reveals the locations of the burial ground, in a peat bog.
-Black and Watts leave to reach it; Schlossburg is murdered shortly afterwards by two assassins.
+Black and Watts learn that Schlossburg is alive and visit him; the doctor does not recognize Watts but insists that his attacker identified himself by that name.
+He also reveals the locations of the burial ground, in a bog.
+After Black and Watts leave to reach it, Schlossburg is murdered by two assassins.
 At the bog, the pair find a mummified corpse clutching the relic; however, they have been followed by the police, and Watts is arrested for Schlossburg's murder.

 Black tracks down Andrews at the storage building where the relic has been taken.
 They are ambushed by the two assassins, and during their escape, Black mentions where the relic is hidden.
 Andrews immediately turns on Black; the ambush was a trick to draw the information out of Black, while she had engineered events to use Watts as a fall man to discredit the Group.
 However, the police are able to intervene, hearing everything and rescuing Black.
-Later, Watts and Black study the relic, but Black is convinced that their own convictions will be more important to them than mystical artefacts.
+Later, Watts and Black study the relic, but Black is convinced that their own convictions will be more important to them than mystical artifacts.